Hutchinson Central Technical High School: Alumni Association

-Clubs and extra-curricular activities
+Extra-curricular activities

 The school offers a number of extra-curricular activities.
-Sports teams include: football, basketball, baseball, softball, soccer, hockey, swimming, rowing, golf, and Track.
-The school also features a number of clubs and organizations including: Student Council, Students Against Drunk Driving, GSA (Gay-Straight Alliance), Kappa Sigma Phi, Drama Club, JROTC, Foreign Language Clubs, Engineering Organizations, Drill Team, Cheerleading and a school newspaper club.
-Staff-led musical instruction supports several musical groups including a jazz ensemble, concert band and marching band.
+Sports teams include: football, basketball, baseball, softball, soccer, hockey, swimming, rowing, golf, and track.

 In the news

 In recognition of its unique programs and past accomplishments, Hutchinson Central Technical High School was honored as a National School of Excellence in 1988–1989 by the U.S. Department of Education.
 In 1996, Redbook magazine cited HCTHS as one of the top 150 high schools in the country.

 In October 2005, the New York Civil Liberties Union successfully pressured the school to release students from their mandatory Junior ROTC program, arguing that the practice violates the State's Education Law, which provides that no child may be enrolled in JROTC without prior written parental consent.
 In the end, Greco did release the student in question, and all others, but not without the attention of the local media.
 WGRZ, the local NBC broadcast channel, carried the story, as did the local publication Artvoice.

 On November 21, 2008, John Hoffmeister, former CEO of Shell Oil in Houston, spoke to the student body about alternative energy, in an event organized by the Buffalo Urban League.

 Following the theft of a student's bicycle from Hutch Tech in March 2009, the administration announced a policy that in essence banned bike riding to and from the school.
 The student brought the matter before the Buffalo school board, and the first bike rack at Hutch Tech was installed, contributed by a local bicycling advocacy group.
 The superintendent of schools expressed a desire and plan for bike racks throughout the Buffalo Public School District.

 In 2009, Hutchinson Central Technical High School was ranked 86th out of 131 Western New York high schools in terms of academic performance.

 In the 2011 U.S. News & World Report analysis of United States Best High Schools, Hutch Tech received a Bronze Star for exceeding state performance in its Poverty-Adjusted Performance Index, and greatly exceeding overall state average performance by its disadvantaged students.
 The school's college readiness score prevented receiving a higher ranking.

 In the 2013 analysis of United States Best High Schools, Hutch Tech was upgraded to receive a Silver Award for far exceeding state performance in its Poverty-Adjusted Performance Index, exceeding state average performance when not Poverty-Adjusted, as well as an improved college readiness score.

-On April 4, 2014, Hutchinson Central Technical High School went into lockdown after a bomb threat was posted on Facebook.
-However, no explosive device was found in the school and after two hours, the lockdown was lifted.
-The 15-year-old sophomore student that police say posted the threat was arrested.